CreteSuite/take-home-assessment/README.md

 3) loses an additional strength if health is at or below 5
 4) when health reaches 0, strength gets set to 20.
 Why?
 Because "it's about the cones"

 These test cases have already been written for you on [lines 394-496](test/cones-of-dunshire.test.ts#L394-L496).
-Please remove the `skip` on [lines 394](test/cones-of-dunshire.test.ts#L394) and make them green!
+Please remove the `skip` on [line 394](test/cones-of-dunshire.test.ts#L394) and make them green!

 Of course, refactoring [`cones-of-dunshire.ts`](src/cones-of-dunshire.ts) is suggested.
 We are fans of both object oriented and functional styles of programming, take your pick!